cmpitg/cmpitg.github.com/top_about.md

 I am a hardcore GNU/Linux system administrator.
 The first time I used GNU/Linux was in 2005, when I received a Ubuntu CD freely distributed in my school.
-I officially changed from Microsoft Windows® to GNU/Linux in 2008 and tried as many \*nix distributions as I can.
+I abandoned Micro$oft Windows® and moved (without a trace) to GNU/Linux in 2008 and tried as many \*nix distributions as I can.

 - In 2005: Ubuntu
 - From mid 2005 to mid 2006: Slackware and Fedora